SAMEZ-0129/FE_Dev_Tool/README.md

 # FE_Dev_Tool
-Knowledge that you need for browser Developer tool in FE
+Basic knowledge that you need for browser Developer tool in FE